heurihermilab/heurihermilab.github.io/_posts/2021-07-07-useless-territory-notes.md

 6 — **Eternal Ascension (After You Alphonse)** 4:59

-A synth duet recorded during a working visit of the Kvern brothers from Seattle that also produced Queen of Ghost Dance in 1984 (available on Industrial Frictions, see n-topia. bandcamp.com).
+A synth duet recorded during a working visit of the Kvern brothers from Seattle that also produced Queen of Ghost Dance in 1984 (available on Industrial Frictions, see [https://n-topia.bandcamp.com](n-topia.bandcamp.com)).
 The aggregated equipment — including two 4-track Portastudios — enabled simultaneous recording in both apartments and quick bouncing of tracks.
 One technique we used for better fidelity was pulling out a buss bar on the back of the PS to bypass its (relatively noisy) preamps.

 In this case two synths — ARP 2600 & Pro-One? — are synced together and CJ is varying the pitch relationship between them while he and Brian improvise on keyboard.